ISISComputingGroup/EPICS-tcIoc/README.md

 * Open tcIoc.sln in MSVS, then build 'debug' or 'release' version.
 * Run install.ps1 to install.

-WARNING: this installs the software in a LIGO-specific verion:

-    C:\SlowControls\EPICS\Utilities\Bin

-Patches to generalize the install script are welcome.

 * Online documentation can be build with doxygen by using the included "Doxyfile".